Born Again (comics)

-"Born Again" is a 1986 comic book story arc that appeared in the Marvel Comics series Daredevil.
-Written by Frank Miller, and drawn by David Mazzucchelli, the storyline first appeared in Daredevil #227–231.
-It was later reprinted in graphic novel format along with the previous issue #226, and a follow-up story arc from Daredevil #232–233, which resolves some loose ends from the original story arc.
-Because of this, this follow-up story arc has become generally considered part of "Born Again".
+"Born Again" is a 1986 comic book story arc published by Marvel Comics in Daredevil #227-233 monthly issues format, written by Frank Miller and drawn by David Mazzucchelli.

 The story details Daredevil's descent into insanity and destitution at the Kingpin's hands, as well as a subsequent struggle to build a new life for himself.
 The storyline (amalgamated with "Guardian Devil") was loosely adapted as the 2018 third season of the Netflix Marvel Cinematic Universe (MCU) streaming television series Daredevil.